Top 50 Simple Items to Make and Sell From Home

 13. Stickers

-Stickers are used to decorate laptops, water bottles, journals, product labeling, and packaging.
-If you’re feeling extra creative, you can even make custom-shaped stickers and sell them on Etsy or open your own sticker shop.
+Stickers are used to adorn product labels, notebooks, water bottles, journals, and packaging.
+If you're really imaginative, you could even create unique stickers and sell them on Etsy or start your own sticker business.

 14. Sweets

-Candy, cookies, baked goods, chocolates, and jams.
-Sugar can be spun and dissolved and baked into endless things to make and sell.
-This is a category with unique complications—legalities, labeling, and shelf life—but also with lots of room to get creative.
-Niche markets include: holidays and occasions, customs, novelty, catering, pet treats, and gift baskets.
-Be sure to investigate the viability of selling your product online when considering food business ideas.
-Are fragility and refrigeration barriers to shipping?
+Candy, cookies, baked goods, chocolates, and jams are all available.
+Sugar can be spun, dissolved, and baked into an infinite number of products to make and sell.
+This is a category with its own set of complications—legalities, labeling, and shelf life—but also with plenty of room for innovation.
+Holidays and special occasions, customs, novelty, catering, pet treats, and gift baskets are all examples of niche markets.
+When considering food business ideas, make sure to look into the viability of selling your product online.
+Is shipping hampered by fragility and refrigeration?

-Trace the supply chain.
-Carefully select your raw ingredient suppliers to ensure that what’s on your label is what’s inside.
+Investigate the supply chain.
+Choose your raw ingredient suppliers with care to ensure that what's on the label is what's inside.

-Consult with a lawyer or food inspection agency to be sure that your labeling meets local requirements for nutritional content, ingredients, and allergy warnings.
+Consult a lawyer or a food inspection agency to ensure that your labeling complies with local nutritional content, ingredient requirements, and allergy warnings.

-Rotate your inventory and stress the importance of doing so to everyone who handles it.
+Rotate your inventory and emphasize its importance to everyone who handles it.

 15. Pillows

-People love pillows and cushions.
-No wonder, swapping out pillows is a great, low-cost way to give a room a makeover.
-In fact, seasonal pillows are a thing, and there are lots of people who swap out their throw pillows to match the time of year.
+Pillows and cushions are popular.
+It's no surprise that changing out pillows is a great low-cost way to give a room a facelift.
+Seasonal pillows are a thing, and many people change out their throw pillows to correspond with the season.

-So, when thinking about what to sell online, take a look into this one.
-Not only is it super simple to sew a pillow, but there’s also an endless variety of fabrics and patterns to choose from, making it easy to develop your own specialty throw pillows in no time.
+So, when considering what to sell online, consider this one.
+Not only is it easy to sew a pillow, but there are an infinite number of fabrics and patterns to choose from, making it simple to create your own specialty throw pillows in no time.

 16. Decorative Dishes, Cups, and Glasses

-Are you handy with a paintbrush?
-Painted dishes, cups and glasses, especially wine glasses, are very popular.
-Or perhaps you can etch on a beer stein or mason jar.
-Instead of paint or etching, you can use decoupage to decorate kitchen items.
-Decorative dishes, mugs, and glasses make great gifts, which makes them a great item to create.
+Are you skilled with a paintbrush?
+Painted dishes, cups, and glasses, particularly wine glasses, are in high demand.
+You could also etch on a beer stein or a mason jar.
+Decoupage can be used to decorate kitchen items instead of painting or etching.
+Decorative dishes, mugs, and glasses make excellent gifts, making them an excellent item to make.

 17. Art and prints

-Forget the story of the starving artist.
-It’s never been a better time to pursue art and related cool stuff to make and sell (without selling out).
-Whether you’re dealing in fine art, reproduction prints, or just want to sell photos online, you can access far-reaching audiences and sell worldwide.
+Forget about the starving artist story.
+There has never been a better time to pursue art and other cool things to make and sell (without selling out).
+Whether you sell fine art, reproduction prints, or simply want to sell photos online, you can reach a global audience and sell globally.

-Work with an established gallery like Shopify-powered Spoke Art to show your work in person and help build an audience for your online store.
+Collaborate with an established gallery, such as Shopify-powered Spoke Art, to exhibit your work in person and help build an audience for your online store.

-Have your work professionally photographed or, as a low-cost option, scan it on a flatbed scanner in pieces and stitch the image together in Photoshop.
+Have your work professionally photographed, or scan it in pieces on a flatbed scanner and stitch the image together in Photoshop.

-Consider reproducing your art in multiple formats, from easy things to make to sell like prints, cards, t-shirts, and mugs.
-Do it yourself through a print and fulfillment company, or license your work to other eCommerce brands.
+Consider reproducing your art in a variety of formats, starting with simple items to sell like prints, cards, t-shirts, and mugs.
+Use a print and fulfillment company to do it yourself, or license your work to other eCommerce brands.

 18. Digital Printable Products

-The digitization of goods shows no signs of stopping. digital products like font licenses, wedding invitation templates, webinars, or Photoshop actions are great things to make and sell from home—or anywhere you can use a computer.
-It requires a little up-front work but is relatively hands-off once you get started.
-The overhead costs are very low, can generate passive income, and some typical pain points that come with physical goods (inventory, shipping) are non-existent.
+The digitization of goods is not slowing down.
+Font licenses, wedding invitation templates, webinars, and Photoshop actions are all great digital products to create and sell from home—or anywhere you have access to a computer.
+It requires some initial effort but is relatively hands-off once you get started.
+Overhead costs are very low, passive income can be generated, and some common pain points associated with physical goods (inventory, shipping) are non-existent.

-The best thing about selling digital printables is that you don’t need fancy equipment or expensive software.
+The best part about selling digital printables is that you don't need any expensive equipment or software.

-And profit margins can be high as this is a recurring source of income with zero to very low overhead costs involved.
+Profit margins can be high because this is a recurring source of revenue with zero to very low overhead costs.

-You can start by making simple ETSY printables like cards, wall arts, planners and then work up in time with more complex projects such as calendars, planners, coloring pages or recipe booklets.
+You can begin by creating simple ETSY printables such as cards, wall arts, and planners, and then progress to more complex projects such as calendars, planners, coloring pages, and recipe booklets.

 19. Natural Cosmetics

-Products made without harmful chemicals and synthetic additives often sell at higher prices because they drive more trust from the consumer.
+Products made without harmful chemicals and synthetic additives frequently sell at higher prices because they inspire greater consumer trust.

-This has created an opportunity for people who would like to make their handcrafted organic cosmetic products at home.
+This has opened the door for people who want to make their own handcrafted organic cosmetic products at home.

-With a little bit of research and some time, you can make your organic cosmetic product that is made with natural ingredients like coconut oil or shea butter.
-And because these products are handmade, they have the potential to command higher prices than typical store-bought cosmetics.
+With a little research and time, you can create your own organic cosmetic product using natural ingredients such as coconut oil or shea butter.
+Furthermore, because these items are handmade, they have the potential to command higher prices than store-bought cosmetics.

 20. Homemade Meal Service

-If you like cooking, then homemade food is one of the best items you can sell from home.
+If you enjoy cooking, one of the best items you can sell from home is homemade food.

-This is where a home-cooked meal or food service comes in handy!
-Meal service food is not only healthy but cheaper than eating out.
+This is where a home-cooked meal or food delivery service can help!
+Meal service food is not only healthier but also less expensive than eating out.

-The best thing about selling homemade food and snacks at home is that you don’t need to invest in expensive utensils or lots of ingredients upfront.
-And you can scale as your customer base grows.
+The best part about selling homemade food and snacks at home is that you don't have to invest in expensive utensils or a large inventory of ingredients right away.
+You can also scale as your customer base expands.

-The process can be as simple as this:
+The procedure can be as straightforward as this:

-• You set a weekly menu and post the next day’s menu (including prices, quantity, and payment method) on your group daily.
+• You create a weekly menu and post the following day's menu (including prices, quantity, and payment method) to your group on a daily basis.

-• Set a deadline for the last food order and the number of food packs you will be cooking.
+• Establish a deadline for your last food order as well as the number of food packs you will be cooking.

-• Batch cook, pack, and deliver (or offer pickup).
+• Cook in bulk, pack in bulk, and deliver (or offer pickup).

 21. Cupcake & Cake Decorating

-Fancy yourself a whizz in the kitchen?
-Sweeter edible items such as cookies and mini cakes are always a crowd-pleaser.
+Do you consider yourself a culinary genius?
+Sweeter edibles, such as cookies and mini cakes, are always popular.

-There are so many people who prefer to eat homemade items as these often contain fewer preservatives than factory-produced products.
+Many people prefer to eat homemade foods because they contain fewer preservatives than factory-produced foods.

-Tap into the niche markets; holidays, celebrations, novelty, catering, and gift baskets and you’ve got yourself a targeted product.
+Tap into niche markets such as holidays, celebrations, novelty, catering, and gift baskets to create a targeted product.

-One word of caution – this is one item that comes with some unique complications – shelf life, legalities, labeling, etc.
+One word of caution: this is one item that has some unique complications, such as shelf life, legalities, labeling, and so on.

-Make sure to investigate the viability of selling your food item online, especially if it uses fresh ingredients that need refrigeration.
+Make sure to research the viability of selling your food item online, especially if it contains fresh ingredients that require refrigeration.

-Better yet, use your baking skills to teach other amateur bakers how to create delicious goods right from their very own kitchen.
+Better yet, use your baking skills to teach other inexperienced bakers how to make delectable treats right in their own kitchen.

-Host a course on an online teaching platform such as Teachable and offer gift cards during peak gifting seasons such as Christmas.
+During peak gifting seasons, such as Christmas, host a course on an online teaching platform like Teachable and offer gift cards.

 22. Music

-If you enjoy creating music, you can record your songs and list them on streaming platforms such as Airbit, BeatStars, or SoundCloud.
-People can purchase your music, and every time they do, you’ll make money!
+If you enjoy making music, you can record it and upload it to streaming services like Airbit, BeatStars, or SoundCloud.
+People can buy your music, and you'll make money every time they do!

-In fact, you don’t even have to sell entire songs.
-Many musicians are now selling their raw beats in digital marketplaces to great success.
+You don't even need to sell entire songs.
+Many musicians are now finding great success selling their raw beats in digital marketplaces.

-Check out the mind-blowing story of Robin Wesley.
-In 2017, he had one of his beats purchased by a little-known Vietnamese songwriter for about $100.
-A few months later, the finished song, with Wesley’s beat as its foundation, would rocket to #1 on the Vietnamese music charts, getting over 200 million YouTube views.
-And, Wesley was able to negotiate publishing royalties for the song.
+Check out Robin Wesley's incredible story.
+In 2017, he had one of his beats purchased for around $100 by a little-known Vietnamese songwriter.
+A few months later, the finished song, which featured Wesley's beat as its foundation, soared to the top of the Vietnamese music charts, garnering over 200 million YouTube views.
+Wesley was also able to secure publishing royalties for the song.

 23. Woodwork Items

-Woodwork, whilst a more intensive form of craft, still holds strong in a buyer’s market.
-Items such as coasters, woodworking kits for children, and even small wooden Christmas trees often float to the top of the best-selling list on Etsy.
+Woodwork, despite being a more intensive form of craft, remains popular in a buyer's market.
+Coasters, woodworking kits for children, and even small wooden Christmas trees frequently float to the top of Etsy's best-selling list.

-As woodworking is a time-intensive skill, naturally, customers expect to pay more for unique gifts not found on the high street.
+Customers naturally expect to pay more for unique gifts not found on the high street because woodworking is a time-consuming skill.

 24. Courses

-Need inspiration?
-Joseph Michael taught himself how to use the writing software Scrivener while living paycheck-to-paycheck.
-Having gained this knowledge, and desperate for an extra $400 or $500 per month, he created a course to teach others how to use the software.
-It made $25,000 in an afternoon.
+Require motivation?
+Living paycheck to paycheck, Joseph Michael taught himself how to use the writing program Scrivener.
+Now that he knew this, and in need of an additional $400 or $500 a month, he set out to teach others how to use the software by creating a course.
+It brought in $25k in one afternoon.

 25. Mini Succulent Planters